-Cashel Blue cheese, Guinness, Jameson’s Irish Whiskey, Kerrygold butter, Tayto’s crisps and Bailey’s Irish Cream making up a few of the most well known names outside of the country.
-However, inside Ireland there are food treasures galore.
-Ireland has a long history of producing some of the world’s finest pork, beef, seafoods and specialty items like blood sausage, smoked fish, fresh trout & salmon, to rashers and gammon.
+Cashel Blue cheese, Guinness, Jameson’s Irish Whiskey, Kerrygold butter, Tayto’s crisps and Bailey’s Irish Cream making up a few of the most well-known names outside of the country.
+However, inside Ireland, there are food treasures galore.
+Ireland has a long history of producing some of the world’s finest pork, beef, seafood and speciality items like blood sausage, smoked fish, fresh trout & salmon, to rashers and gammon.

-Irish cheeses are taking home food awards world wide and many of the finest can be found here at the Limerick Milk Market and best of all they allow you tasters so you can decide which of the many cheeses made right here in Ireland that you want to take home with you.
+Irish cheeses are taking home food awards worldwide and many of the finest can be found here at the Limerick Milk Market and best of all they allow you tasters so you can decide which of the many kinds of cheese made right here in Ireland that you want to take home with you.

 Today the Corn Market is thriving right in the very heart of Limerick.
-Over the years the nature of trading did begin to change but there was always a good trade in chickens, fowl, homemade butter, breads and pastries.
-In the 1950’s plants and shrubs became popular as did the Christmas Market for turkeys and the market continued to expand upon these initial offerings.
+Over the years the nature of trading did begin to change but there was always a good trade in chickens, fowl, homemade butter, bread and pastries.
+In the 1950s plants and shrubs became popular as did the Christmas Market for turkeys and the market continued to expand upon these initial offerings.

 In 1995 the Trustees identified a need to make over the Milk Market and they began an incredibly ambitious reconstruction.
 In 1995 the Market was re-opened and it won a European Heritage Award in September of 1995.
 In 2004 the Trustees determined that significant new work should be done on the Market and they worked tirelessly to make it one of the finest Markets in Ireland.